Damp in Old Cornish Properties

 If your drainpipes are cracked or broken and the water is running down the side of the building it will inevitable cause water penetration and damp in that specific area.
 Having these replaced or repaired can make a huge difference to the presence of damp.

 Guttering and facia boards must be in good condition with no leaks and have a suitable fall toward the running outlets.
-Downpipes should be leak-free and secure.
-All downpipes should fit directly into the gulley’s and flow into the land drain.
+Downpipes should be leak-free and secure, and they should all fit directly into the gulley’s and flow into the land drain.

 The earth needs to be excavated and a channel introduced to allow air to circulate and for the property to breathe.

-Again, as with most old buildings the landscape around them has changed and this can include the growth of trees and other vegetation around the property.
+Again, as with most old buildings the landscape around them will have changed and this can include the growth of trees and other vegetation around the property.
 If this is overhanging and preventing light and air circulating the property this could also cause a problem with damp.
-Old properties a like living things, they need to breathe and to have access to air and light.
+Old properties are like living things, they need to breathe and to have access to air and light.

 Cut-back or remove all vegetation in close proximity to the wall.
 Climbing ivy should be severed at the root base and left to die-off naturally.
 Removal of living ivy from the wall, especially if water penetration to the substrate has occurred, can result in unnecessary damage to the cob and/or stonework.

 The installation of land drains at the base of all external walls has three main functions.
 Firstly, rainwater run-off from the wall itself will naturally find its way down to the drainage trench.
 Secondly, all rainwater from the roof, via gutters and gulleys, will go into the drainage pipe.
 And finally, any water at ground level will find its way into the trench before reaching the base of the wall.
-Capillary movement of water to the wall base would be negligible.
-All land drain pipes should run to a suitably distanced soak away area.
+All land drain pipes should run to a suitably distanced soak away area to ensure that the that capillary movement of water to the wall base would be negligible.